Recorded by Arizal: Production and promotion

 Director Yssa Badiola first envisioned the show in 2017.
 She hoped that the prelude helped audiences embrace and story.
 Arizal's name is derived from Filipino nationalist José Rizal.
 Badiola's own Filipino heritage shaped the show.
 She noted that Josh Kazemi and Jordan Cwierz were helpful in development of the show.
 Badiola pitched the show to Rooster Teeth executives and developed a full animatic of the show so she could convince them to support the show.
 Badiola's idea coincided with Joshua Kazemi pitching a live-action series about "a female vlogger in a remote setting" in January 2018, and Rooster Teeth encouraged him to come together with Badiola, with both beginning to work together on the show after that.
 Others who worked on the show include: Tess Richards, who worked on color, light, and detail of the backgrounds; Lauren Crozier, who designed the background; Al McClelland, Jr., who worked on the storyboards; supervising producer Maggie Tominey; producer Minni Clark; sound designer Alena Lecorchick; and re-recording mixer Philip Spann.

 In July 2020, Badiola confirmed that Recorded by Arizal was a four-part prelude to a longer show, as suggested by fellow Rooster Teeth writer and director Joe Nicolosi.
 Badiola felt that the prelude is a "great way" to do world-building.
-She was influenced by shows like Fleabag, The Lizzie Bennet Diaries and other series by Pemberley Digital, along with animated vlogger Any Malu.
+She was influenced by shows like Fleabag, The Lizzie Bennet Diaries and other series by Pemberley Digital shows, along with animated vlogger Any Malu.
 She also stated the series had a lot of herself integrated into the story and "some observations and things I felt growing up," but is not a fictionalized version of herself.
 Kazemi said it was fun to dream up the world and described it as the first animation project he had worked on, while also noting he had fun writing for the show.
 Lead animator Tanya Fetzer was pleased to do more smooth instead of snappy animation.

 Badiola said that the prelude is mainly a coming of age story, but the main driving theme is "the discussion of record keeping and learning," hoping that she can get the chance in the future to show that.
 The lowercase Roman numerals in the episode titles intended to demonstrate that it is an introduction to the show.
-Badiola stated that she sometimes felt that the show is for her, and incorporates the struggles of being an Asian-American, with the idea you have "one foot in your home country and the other the country you only ever knew about" as a peron's body straddles the line of "torn, inadequate, and desiring to engage, all at once."
+Badiola stated that she sometimes felt that the show is for her, and incorporates the struggles of being an Asian-American, with the idea you have "one foot in your home country and the other the country you only ever knew about" as a peron's body straddles the line of "torn, inadequate, and desiring to engage, all at once".
 She noted that she suffered several panic attacks during the show's production, and expressed her concerns about the show's future.
 Kazemi wrote that the show became "more relatable" during the COVID-19 pandemic because more people are living in a world where "streaming from home, talking into webcams, and staying in their rooms".